D-J-Trending/Tregg/README.md

 }
 ```

--Found in `react-ui/src/utils/ChartDataSet.js`...Creates a dataset that is necessary for building the chart.
+- Found in `react-ui/src/utils/ChartDataSet.js`...Creates a dataset that is necessary for building the chart.
 Written in order to modify the chart dynamically.

 ```javascript
 // Returns dataset for chart.js when run